La Mota Castle (San Sebastián): Siege of San Sebastián (1719)

-Having invested San Sebastian on 30 June, the French, under the Duke of Berwick, began positioning batteries along the Urumea where the city's walls were most vulnerable.
+Having invested San Sebastián on 30 June, the French, under the Duke of Berwick, began positioning batteries along the Urumea where the city's walls were most vulnerable.
 Although heavy rain slowed the digging of trenches, by 25 July the French artillery was able to open fire on the walls.
 The siege guns rapidly created a breach and pounded it until it was practical to be stormed.
 As was the convention at the time, and following instructions given by Philip V's favourite, Alberoni, the Spanish commander Alejandro de la Motte requested a parley and his garrison were allowed to retreat into the castle, leaving the remainder of the city to French control.

 Meanwhile, Berwick was able to establish batteries with a clearer range on the castle, and launched fresh bombardments of mortar fire which struck the magazine, and also destroyed the garrison's food provisions.
 Morale in the garrison rapidly declined, and their commander sought terms from Berwick, surrendering the town on 1 August 1719 and moving up into the castle, from which they made a sortie, to no avail, on 13 August, and capitulating some days later, on 17 August.
 The French artillery attack had been from the La Zurriola beach on the other side of the Urumea, and the Mirador battery had proved insufficient to repel the attack and had itself suffered major damage.
 Berwick's attack had left two major breaches: on the old wall between the rounded bastions of Amézqueta and Los Hornos, and a second breach between the latter bastion and that of El Gobernador, to the left of the "royal front", thereby creating a blind spot in the defences.
 When Berwick departed, he left behind a garrison of 2,000 French troops.